 --disable option.
 The script modifies the boot configuration file and regenerates the boot-time kernel.
 This requires a reboot.
 You do not need to replace SSL keys after disabling FIPS mode.

 When installing a proxy the installation detects whether the Windows host is running in FIPS mode.
-If the host is running in FIPS mode, and you are upgrading from a very old Windows proxy version, you must replace the SSL key before running the proxy.
+If the host is running in FIPS mode, you must replace the SSL key before running the proxy.
 The installer displays a dialog stating this when you install a proxy onto a FIPS enabled host.

 For information on using Windows in FIPS mode, see this Microsoft knowledgebase article.